HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/02-run_using_docker/02-run_new_rpc_node.md

 ---
-title: Run an RPC Node
+title: Run a New RPC Node
 ---

 ## Prepare the Environment

-To run an RPC node (refer to [this page](../01-getting_started.md#node-types.md) for node types) open a terminal and navigate to the root directory of project `compose-zkverify-simplified`:
+To run a new RPC node (refer to [this page](../01-getting_started.md#node-types.md) for node types) open a terminal and navigate to the root directory of project `compose-zkverify-simplified`:

 ```bash
 cd compose-zkverify-simplified